 Detailed instructions for faculty regarding account creation and exam submission requests can be found on the Testing Services “Faculty accommodated exam submission” page.

 The Disability Resource Center site for Accommodated Exams in Testing Services offers some instructions regarding how to take advantage of the option to test with accommodations.
 Some of Testing Services processes have changed and may not be correct on the DRC website, so please refer to Testing Services for testing procedures.

 University of Arkansas at Little Rock

 2801 South University Avenue

 Little Rock, AR 72204

 Emails from a Yahoo account cannot be received.
-UALR’s server blocks them.
+UA Little Rock’s server blocks them.
 Any other email provider is acceptable.

 The CLEP accommodation policy can be found online in the Information for Test Takers booklet.

-For national testing programs such as ACT, Praxis, MPRE, MAT, and LSAT, you must submit your documentation directly to the national testing company.
+National testing programs such as ACT, Praxis, MPRE, MAT, and LSAT, require that you submit your documentation directly to the national testing company.
 You must also complete any forms that they require.
 These forms and procedures can vary considerably from test to test.
-All such forms and procedures are provided online and/or in the appropriate test registration bulletin.
+All such forms and procedures are provided online or in the appropriate test registration bulletin.